Friends of the Chicago LGBT Hall of Fame will begin accepting nominations for 2024 in January, 2024.

 NOMINATION SUPPORTING MATERIALS

-The Hall of Fame is interested in recognizing individuals and groups from under represented sectors of the lesbian, gay, bisexual, and transgender communities.
+The Hall of Fame is interested in recognizing individuals and groups from under-represented sectors of the LGBT community.
 It also encourages applications from individuals who have persevered against cultural and societal norms.

 Each nomination MUST include: